-The German Mezzo was born in Stuttgart and studied at the Hochschule für Musik “Hanns Eisler” in Berlin with professor Renate Faltin.
+The German singer was born in Stuttgart and studied at the Hochschule für Musik Hanns Eisler Berlin with professor Renate Faltin.

 Master classes with Julia Varady and Dietrich Fischer-Dieskau, Deborah Polaski, Patricia McCaffrey and Brigitte Fassbaender, who is still a mentor of the singer, have had a deep effect upon the young artist.
 She is the recipient of the Richard Wagner Association scholarship and has won prizes at numerous competitions.

-She sang Wagner´s Wesendonck Lieder with the orchestra of the Deutsche Oper Berlin under the baton of Donald Runnicles at the Ravello Festival in the summer of 2018.
+She sang Wagner’s WESENDONCK LIEDER with the orchestra of the Deutsche Oper Berlin under the baton of Donald Runnicles at the Ravello Festival in the summer of 2018.

 To mark the centenary of the end of the First World War, Annika Schlicht has been engaged by the UNESCO World Orchestra for Peace as a soloist in Beethoven’s Ninth Symphony.